jakubparlej/social-proof-section/README.md

 ## Acknowledgements

-This is challenge from [frontentmentor.io](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA)
+This is the challenge from [frontendmentor.io](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA)

 ## Contact